ddbj/www/ddbj-account-e.md

 ### Cautions on account creation {#caution}

+- Usernames identical to [NIG SuperComputer](https://sc.ddbj.nig.ac.jp/en/) accounts can not be used.
 - The username must be 3–24 characters long and can include lowercase letters, numbers, "\_" (underscore), and "-" (hyphen).
 The first character cannot be a symbol ("\_", "-").
 Once created, the username cannot be changed.
 - If applying for data submission or usage in the NBDC Human Database Application System, additional information besides the required fields is necessary.
 - The password must be at least 8 characters long and include both letters and numbers.